 KIDS AND CAMPING

-Getting the kids away from the constant stimulation of TV, Nintendo, CDs, Toys, etc. and out into the woods where they can immerse themselves in the sights, sounds, smells, and feel of the real world will reap huge rewards for your little ones.
+Getting the kids away from the constant stimulation of TV, Nintendo, CDs, Toys, (NOTE: XBox, cellphones, tablets ~WW) etc. and out into the woods where they can immerse themselves in the sights, sounds, smells, and feel of the real world will reap huge rewards for your little ones.
 You want to let them explore their world but you don't want them to get seriously injured, lost, etc. You also want to make camping (and outdoor adventures in general) a positive experience which they will want to pass along to your grandkids.
 With that in mind here are some ideas you may want to try on family campouts.

 Rules